How to Care for Your Leather Bag

 Items made from crocodile skin are particularly susceptible to water damage, and should ideally be maintained by brand specialists.

 All alligator skins come from the American Alligator, classified by CITES as a non-endangered species.
-The difference between alligator and crocodile is subtle, but when examined carefully, alligator scales are free from the pits present in genuine croc.
+The difference between alligator and crocodile is subtle, but when examined carefully, alligator scales are free from the pits present in genuine crocodile.

 The untreated leather referred to as vachetta develop an even "tan" or patina.
 Vachetta can also stain very easily.
 Oil stain might be permanent.
 However, don’t risk experimental solutions.
 Contact Selleria Veneta; We can provide you with a professional service.